Mentor-on-the-Lake, Ohio: 2000 census

+Government

+Mentor-on-the-Lake has a mayor-council system of government.
+As of 2024, the mayor is David Eva, a Democrat.
+The City Council consists of seven members, who are elected for four-year terms.
+Three members are elected by the city at-large, and four members are elected from wards.
+As of 2024, the members of the City Council are as follows:

 Education

 Residents in Mentor-on-the-Lake are zoned to Mentor Public Schools.
 Most students are zoned to Lake Elementary School, while some are zoned to Orchard Hollow Elementary School.
 Almost all students are zoned to Shore Middle School, with a small portion of the city zoned to Memorial Middle School.
 All students are zoned to Mentor High School.